Static Image of the North Wall

 CBC radio “Unreserved” 2016

-The drone with a suspended camera is a harbinger of future food production technology.
+The drone with a suspended camera is a nod to future food production technology.

 An Oil Lamp: Artificial light